thehenchnerd

 In a typical workout, once you hit muscle failure, you stop.
 With rest-pause, you’re barely letting your muscles recover before you hit them again.
 This added volume and intensity stimulate more muscle growth.

-For me, it was a revelation.
 I’d been stuck in a plateau for weeks, and no matter how much I varied my workout routine, nothing seemed to break through.
-Then I found rest-pause training, and suddenly, the gains started piling on again.
-This is what made me a believer in this method, and I haven’t looked back since.
+I was also looking to increase volume and find more efficiency in my workouts.
+Then I found rest-pause training…..

 Muscle Building Fundamentals (A Reminder)